Tadashi-Hikari/Sapphire-Assistant-Framework/README.md

 The Sapphire Framework is a data aggregation and processing framework for Android that allows users and developers to refine, customize, or develop a mobile assistant tailored to their needs.

+# Roadmap
+* Update to more modern Androids
+* Find a lightweight VAD and Hotword detector
+* Replace PocketSphinx with Whisper
+* Add in an Ollama callout
+* Wrap Llama.cpp to run small local LLMs
+* Optimize for on device NPUs

 # Highlights
 * Free and Open Source
 * Doesn't use Google services